Catch Me If You Can (book): Impersonating a pilot

 Inspired when he sees smiling pilots and pretty stewardesses leaving a hotel, Frank does some research on airline work culture.
 After some time, he successfully forges a pilot's license and lies his way into a warehouse.
 He gets a tailored uniform there identifying him as first officer for a commercial airline.

 Frank begins passing himself off as a deadhead (a pilot riding along in cockpits on the way to scheduled takeoff points) thus conning his way into free air travel.
 He explores cities throughout the U.S. and stays well ahead of his expenses with increasingly innovative check fraud.

 One tense situation arises when he's brought in for questioning for reasons unclear.
 All those with whom he has direct interaction, though, see only a charismatic pilot with a license that looks real to their discerning eyes.
 He accepts their apologies for the inconvenience.
 (See also "Close calls" below.)

-Eventually, Abagnale uses his profits to advance a year's worth of rent in the city of River Bend and lay low.
+Eventually, Abagnale moves to Atlanta, into one of the new "swinging singles" apartment complexes, called River Bend.
+He enjoys the life of an unattached, wealthy playboy.

 Impersonating a physician

 He whimsically claims to be a doctor on his rental application.
+The application shows that he is graduated from Harvard University.
 At his first opportunity, he forges physician's credentials to supplement his cover.

 Members of the local medical community respect his preference not to work, at first.
 When a position opens for head of a hospital, though, they insist Frank is the best temporary fit.
 Frank hesitantly accepts the job and comes up with tricks to improve his façade as he goes.
 He forms a relationship with one Brenda Strong, but the romance is overshadowed by his fear that the FBI could be close to tracking him down.

 On one mortifying occasion, he is relieved that a tragedy is averted (no thanks to him) after he did not know what "blue baby" meant.

 Impersonating a lawyer

-After relocating again, Frank poses as a graduate of Harvard Law School.
+After relocating again, Frank poses as a graduate of Berkeley Law School.
 He is again implored to fill a job opening and has the hiring conditions finagled for him.

 One requirement is that he pass the state bar exam.
 He attempts it with a mix of quick studying and common sense.
 As if it is standard practice, it is returned after his first two attempts with his wrong answers marked.
 Thus he manages to pass without cheating on the third try.

-He's mired all the while by his lack of knowledge about campus life at Harvard.
+He is mired all the while by his lack of knowledge about campus life at Harvard.
 He must constantly bluff his way through conversations (or evade them) with the real Harvard grads he meets.